JimmyFW/projects/_portfolio/1_project.markdown

 	<img class="col three" src="{{ site.baseurl }}/img/brightbox/beams.jpg" alt="" title="example image"/>
 </div>

-I worked on earlier versions of the Brightbox before it became project Child Education in Olin's [Affordable Design and Entrepreneurship](http://design.olin.edu/courses/ade/) senior capstone.
-After I graduated, I advised the new team as they took ownership.
+I conceptualized and tested earlier versions of the Brightbox as an engineer and project lead when it was a low-budget volunteer effort.

 The idea behind this educational toy is simple - three beams of light shine onto a board.
 Students, equipped with a kit of lenses, mirrors, and prisms, engage in hands-on activities and learn the principles of optics.